 Better news for Medicaid beneficiaries is the offering of HCBS Waivers.
 In many states, Medicaid Waivers pay for the cost of ramps, as they are considered home modifications or environmental adaptations, and help to prevent / and or delay unnecessary nursing home placements, saving the state money.
 One can view a state by state list of Medicaid Waivers and their benefits here.

 Another option is the ‘Money Follows The Person’ program.
 They help the elderly who currently reside in nursing homes move back home.
 In doing so, they will pay for some home modifications, including wheelchair ramps.

 Similar to the Medicare supplemental insurance benefits programs for non-veterans, TRICARE for Life / CHAMPVA for Life supplement Medicare Part B to pay the 20% co-payments that Medicare does not pay.
 However, this benefit only helps when Medicare first agrees to pay for the product or service which, as described earlier, Medicare is very unlikely to do in the case of wheelchair ramps.

 A better option is the VA’s “Cash and Counseling” benefit.
 Qualifying veterans receive a care budget and are allowed to select the services and supplies that they require.
 Read more.

 Still another potential source of assistance for veterans are Home Improvement and Structural Alteration Grants.
 These are more commonly referred to by the acronym, HISA.
-HISA Grants are intended to help veterans make home modifications that which improve home access.
+HISA Grants are intended to help veterans make home modifications that improve home access.
 A wheelchair ramp easily falls under that objective.
 Furthermore, the veteran’s disability need not be related to their military service to be eligible.
 This means veterans suffering from disabilities related to normal aging can receive HISA Grants.
 Learn more.